jayantpendharkar/G4RadiationDosimeterSRE/README.md

 Programming language: C++ (concepts used - encapsulation, abstraction, inheritance and polymorphism) <br />
 Scripting: shell (for running automated simulations using control parameters), and R (plotting) <br />
 1. created detector geometry, <br />
-2. regulated the control parameters of the simulation using shell scripting, <br />
+2. regulated the control parameters of the simulation using shell script, <br />
 3. experimented with different physics processes and incident particles, <br />
 4. modified the user event interface to regulate the high throughput, <br />
 5. visualizing the simulation during the run time using OpenGL, <br />
 6. analyzed the simulated output using IDL and R, <br />
-7. Demonstrated that it is possible to identify and infer the energy of protons and alpha particles using 2 detectors sanwiched with a high absorber, and <br />
+7. Demonstrated that it is possible to identify and infer the incident energy of protons and alpha particles using 2 detectors sanwiched with a high absorber, and <br />
-8. Presented the results in the [Astronomical Society of India](https://www.astron-soc.in/) meeting.
+8. Presented results in the [Astronomical Society of India](https://www.astron-soc.in/) meeting.

 ![enedep](https://github.com/jayantpendharkar/G4RadiationDosimeterSRE/blob/master/RadDosi_endep.png)